broadinstitute/warp/pipelines/skylab/slideseq/SlideSeq.changelog.md

 # 1.0.11
 2023-08-22 (Date of Last Commit)

-* Updated Optimus pipeline to include STARsolo v2.7.11a; does not impact slide-seq pipeline
+* Updated Optimus and Slideseq pipelines to include STARsolo v2.7.11a
-* Added sF tag to STARsolo aligner parameters for Optimus; does not impact slide-seq
+* Added sF tag to STARsolo aligner parameters
 * Updated TagSort tool for Optimus Metrics task to calculate metrics based on the sF tag; does not impact slide-seq
 * Modified H5adUtils task to include new metrics in the final Optimus h5ad; does not impact slide-seq